Koren Shadmi: Career

 In 1998, at age 17, Shadmi released his first graphic novel in Israel, Profile 107, a collaboration with mentor cartoonist Uri Fink.
 In 2002 Shadmi relocated to New York to study at the School of Visual Arts, where he now teaches illustration.

-Shadmi's books have been published in France, Italy, Spain, Israel, and the U.S. His first English book, In The Flesh, - a collection of comics dealing with relationships - was published by Random House in 2009.
+Shadmi's first English book, In The Flesh, - a collection of comics dealing with relationships - was published by Random House in 2009.
 His short story "Antoinette" was selected for the Best American Comics 2009 anthology edited by Charles Burns.

 He is the creator of the mystery webcomic The Abaddon, loosely based on Jean-Paul Sartre’s existential play No Exit.
 The Abaddon was published in book form by Z2 Comics in 2015 to critical acclaim.

-In 2015 Shadmi illustrated the book Mike's Place: A True Story of Love, Blues, and Terror in Tel Aviv published by First Second Comics.
+In 2015 Shadmi illustrated the book Mike's Place: A True Story of Love, Blues, and Terror in Tel Aviv published by First Second Books.

 In 2016, Shadmi’s semi-autobiographical comic Love Addict: Confessions of a Serial Dater was published by Top Shelf.
 The book deals with the perils of online dating.

-Expected in Spring 2017, a collaboration between David Kushner and Koren Shadmi, Rise of the Dungeon Master.
-The graphic novel is based on a WIRED article written by the award-winning Kushner, profiling Gary Gygax, the founder of the tabletop role-playing game Dungeons & Dragons.
+In 2017 Shadmi began collaborated with author David Kushner.
+Their first book was Rise of the Dungeon Master - A graphic novel based on a Wired (magazine) article written by the award-winning Kushner, profiling Gary Gygax, the founder of the tabletop role-playing game Dungeons & Dragons.
+Kushner and Shadmi collaborated again in 2020 on 'A For Anonymous' which tracks the origins of the hacktivist group.
+And once more in 2022 on 'Easy To Learn, Difficult To Master' chronicling the stories of Ralph H. Baer and Nolan Bushnell and their groundbreaking work during the early days of Video Games.

+In 2019 Shadmi wrote and drew 'The Twilight Man: Rod Serling and the Birth of Television' published by Humanoids.
+The book visualizes the life story of TV maverick Rod Serling.
+The book garnered positive reviews including features in The New York Review of Books and The Hollywood Reporter.

+In 2021 Humanoids released a follow-up book by Shadmi about the horror legend Bela Lugosi - 'Lugosi: The Rise and Fall of Hollywood's Dracula' - which won the Rondo Hatton Classic Horror Award for Best Graphic Novel, and was nominated for the Eisner Awards in 2022.
+Shadmi's next book with Humanoids - 'All Tomorrow's Parties: The Velvet Underground Story' was a graphic biography of The Velvet Underground.
+The book, which came out in 2023, focused on the tumultuous relationship between the band's founding members - Lou Reed and John Cale.

-Shadmi's illustration clients include: The New York Times, The Wall Street Journal, Mother Jones, Playboy, BusinessWeek, The Village Voice, The Washington Post, The Boston Globe, Wired, Spin, ESPN the Magazine, Popular Mechanics, Random House, W.W Norton, The Weinstein Company, The New Yorker, and many others.
+Shadmi's illustration clients include: The New York Times, The Wall Street Journal, Mother Jones, Playboy, BusinessWeek, The Village Voice, The Washington Post, The Boston Globe, Wired, Spin, ESPN the Magazine, Popular Mechanics, Random House, W.W Norton, The New Yorker, and many others.

 Personal life

-Shadmi currently lives and works in Brooklyn, New York.
+Shadmi currently lives and works in Queens, New York.